• Skip to content

 Students with research in sexuality and gender focus may also be aligned with the Centre for Transforming Sexuality and Gender.

-As a Health and wellbeing PhD or Resilience PhD student, you will take an active role in a range of intellectual and social activities within the School of Sport and Health Sciences.
+As a Health and wellbeing PhD or Resilience PhD student, you will take an active role in a range of intellectual and social activities within the School of Education, Sport and Health Sciences.

 The Brighton Doctoral College offers a training programme for postgraduate researchers, covering research methods and transferable (including employability) skills.
 Attendance at appropriate modules within this programme is encouraged, as is contribution to the schools’ various seminar series.
 Academic and technical staff also provide more subject-specific training.